 A professional financial planner can help provide insight, encouragement and peace of mind

-Cary List, president and CEO of the Financial Standards Planning Council (FPSC), knows through extensive research and experience that Canadians who plan properly are more in control and less stressed about their financial futures.
+Cary List, president and CEO of FP Canada, knows through extensive research and experience that Canadians who plan properly are more in control and less stressed about their financial futures.

 “Canadians who work with a Certified Financial Planner® professional reported higher levels of confidence in reaching their financial goals,” adds Mr. List.
 “People who plan are in a far better position to do the things in life that are important to them, like travelling after they retire or leaving a financial legacy for their grandchildren.”

 He points out that professional financial planners are trained to understand a client’s whole financial picture, provide clarity on how each financial area in the client’s life may impact the others, and confidently guide the client to financial health.